-Fiscal - The effects of climate change and the implementation of GHG reduction strategies will have fiscal implications for county government.
+The effects of climate change and the implementation of GHG reduction strategies will have fiscal implications for county government.

-- CSAC recognizes the potential for fiscal impacts on all levels of government as a result of climate change, i.e. sea level rise, flooding, water shortages and other varied and numerous consequences.
-CSAC encourages the state and counties to plan for the fiscal impacts of climate change adaptation, mitigation and strategy implementation. - CSAC supports the use of grants, loans, incentives and revenue raising authority to assist local governments with the implementation of climate change response activities and GHG reduction strategies. - CSAC continues to support its state mandate principles in the context of climate change.
-CSAC advocates that new GHG emissions reduction programs must be technically feasible for counties to implement and help to offset the long-term costs of GHG emission reduction strategies.
+CSAC recognizes the potential for fiscal impacts on all levels of government as a result of climate change, i.e. sea level rise, flooding, water shortages and other varied and numerous consequences.
+CSAC encourages the state and counties to plan for the fiscal impacts of climate change adaptation, mitigation and strategy implementation.

+- 1) CSAC supports the use of grants, loans, incentives and revenue raising authority to assist local governments with the implementation of climate change response activities and GHG reduction strategies. - 2) CSAC continues to support its state mandate principles in the context of climate change.
+CSAC advocates that new GHG emissions reduction programs must be technically

-CSAC advocates that any new GHG reduction strategies that focus on city-oriented growth and require conservation of critical resource and agricultural lands within the unincorporated area should include a mechanism to compensate county governments for the loss of property taxes and other fees and taxes.
+- feasible for counties to implement and help to offset the long-term costs of GHG emission reduction strategies. - 3) CSAC advocates that any new GHG reduction strategies that focus on city-oriented growth and require conservation of critical resource and agricultural lands within the unincorporated areas should include a mechanism to compensate county governments for the loss of property taxes and other fees and taxes. - 4) CSAC supports the allocation of cap and trade revenues to fund programs that help reduce GHG emissions at the local level. - 5) CSAC supports changes and refinement to the California Communities Environmental Health Screening Tool (CalEnviroScreen) to include criteria that reflects the diversity of disadvantaged communities in California.